 The Element complies with State law by providing a contextual framework and overview of the City's hazards, hazard mitigation and emergency response operations.
 It is not intended to be as comprehensive as the EOP and associated plans insofar as the Element is an informational rather than operational document.
 The EOP and its related documents provide comprehensive (including police) operational protocols and plans.
-They are reviewed and approved not only by the EOO Board but by the Mayor and City Council and are updated continuously.
+They are reviewed and approved not only by the EOO Board but by the Mayor and City Council and, therefore, are City policy.
+More importantly, they are operational documents, and they are updated continuously.